meenulekha/tp/docs/UserGuide.md

 Cautions / Warnings for Edit:

 - There should be no “/” in each parameter.
-- There should be only one field rather than multiple fields.
+- There should be at least one field to edit.
 - Updated information should be different from the original.

 ### Grouping a person : `group`